Air Force Institute of Technology: Graduate School of Engineering and Management

-AFIT's Graduate School of Engineering and Management is a graduate-only, research–based institution and the sole degree-granting element of AFIT.
-The Graduate School focuses on studies and research that are relevant to the Air and Space Force mission as well as the needs of the defense establishment as a whole.
-AFIT's Aeronautics & Astronautics Department has graduated nine U. S. astronauts including Guy Bluford (PhD 1978), first African-American astronaut.
-Since graduate degrees were first granted in 1956, AFIT has awarded more than 20,600 master's and 1,000 doctor of philosophy degrees.
+AFIT's Graduate School of Engineering and Management is the only element of AFIT which grants degrees.
+The Graduate School focuses on studies and research that are relevant to the United States Armed Forces, in particular the United States Air Force and United States Space Force.
+The school's Aeronautics & Astronautics Department has graduated nine U.S. astronauts including Guy Bluford (PhD 1978), the first African-American astronaut.

-It is classified among "R2: Doctoral Universities – High research activity".
+In the Carnegie Classification, AFIT's Graduate School is classified among "R2: Doctoral Universities – High research activity".